Code-Institute-Submissions/-https-github.com-PhillyJB-milestone-project1-peabahealth/README.md

 The search form, button and LogIn/register icons are now also nicely sat on the right of the nav icons and are also responsive within the navbar class property used.

 #### 2
+Trying to make the icons to select when hoveres over to chage opacity and phase over with new information about what service is offered by that icon.
+For example:
+On the index.html (homepage) the first icon for the Pharmacy service. the problem is that the over is going ontto the background of the image and not the actual image itself.
+This big will have to be fixed:

+#### Solution

 #### 3